-You must fill in the standard UCT application form for a place at UCT, either the online or a hard copy application, by the application deadline (30 September) in the year before you wish to register.
+- You must fill in the standard UCT application form for a place at UCT, either the online or a hard copy application, by the application deadline (usually the end of July) in the year before you wish to register.

-If you apply on this basis, you need to submit your transcripts from another institution as part of your application.
-(If the results are not yet available owing to the timing of exams, make sure you submit your application to UCT by the September 30th deadline, and we will hold your application until you can send us the results).
+- If you apply on this basis, you need to submit your transcripts from another institution as part of your application.
+(If the results are not yet available owing to the timing of exams, make sure you submit your application to UCT by the end July deadline, and we will hold your application until you can send us the results).

 Transferring credits from academic rehabilitation: